Codecademy/docs/content/java/concepts/strings/terms/replaceFirst/replaceFirst.md

 ---
 Title: '.replaceFirst()'
-Description: 'Replaces the matching subsequence in the input sequence with the specified replacement string.'
+Description: 'Replaces the first matching substring in a given string with the specified replacement string.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'